Warm And Cold Fronts: What They Are And How They Differ From Each Other

 - A warm front starts to develop when a body of advancing warmer air encounters a region with colder air.

-- Since warm air is less dense than the cold air, it cannot displace it.
+- Since warm air is less dense the cold air, it cannot displace it.
 Instead, the leading edge of warmer mass gradually rises over the boundary of the prevailing cool air.

 - 3As the air continues to rise on the back of the colder air mass, it starts to cool down until the water vapor can no longer be contained in gaseous form, and condensation takes place.